ToxaRyd/ROS_UNI/README.md

 1. Calibrate the camera
 2. Show the ar_marker in rviz.
 3. Create a node that prints the pose of the marker.

+-Lab10

+A controller for the drone to track the AR tag in the world.